How can we get back to a vibrant prayer life during life’s busyness? How can we get back to truly engaging with God?

 Read books and listen to sermons on prayer.
-Let a time of focused study inform how you might pray more effectively.
-Whether it is a classic like Henry’s The Method of Prayer, or a modern treatment like Henderson’s Transforming Prayer, make the commitment to increase your knowledge, and pray that the knowledge will transform into commitment.
+Let your time of focused study equip you to pray more effectively.
+Whether it is through a classic like Henry’s The Method of Prayer or a modern treatment like Henderson’s Transforming Prayer, devote yourself to increasing your knowledge, and pray that that knowledge will transform into commitment.

 Develop a tender heart by praying through tragic news

 You can do this throughout your day when you encounter things like receiving an amber alert, seeing a car crash, or reading about current events.
 Often people complain that it is difficult to focus during prayer.
 This is a practical way to focus and develop a compassionate heart for those in need.